top of page

 Access is from the R538 between White River and Hazyview or the Spionkop road just off the Plaston Road (the road connecting KMIA Airport to White River).

 The climb is a pleasant walk, uphill, of course!
-Well trodden paths by local, cattle and motorbikes can be used to approach and walk around the mountain.
+Well trodden paths by local, cattle and even motorbikes can be used to approach and walk around the mountain.

 If going to the summit, there is a very short section requiring upper body strength to haul yourself up, then after that section some light scrambling of the granite dome itself.
 Be careful is climbing in the rain, though the granite is well textured.